Header & Footer Blocks

 | Twitch |

-For each social link, you select the platform from a dropdown and enter the URL or username in the text field.
-Social links appear as recognizable icons in your header, giving visitors a quick way to find you on other platforms.
+For each link, select the platform from a dropdown and enter the URL or username.
+Social links appear as recognizable icons in your header.

 Social links configuration with platform dropdowns and URL fields

-Pro Tip: Put your most important social platforms first.
-Visitors' attention fades as they scan from left to right, so lead with the platforms where you are most active or where you want to drive the most traffic.
+Pro Tip: Put your most important platforms first.
+Visitors' attention fades left to right, so lead with the platforms where you're most active or want to drive the most traffic.

 Footer block

-The Footer block sits at the very bottom of every page.
-It provides a clean closing section with copyright information and optional additional links.
+The Footer sits at the bottom of every page, providing copyright information and optional links.

 Footer block showing copyright text and additional links